gregmsanderson/fly-live-beats/docs/11-aws-run-globally.md

 ## Deploy

 Having set up the networking, I should now be able to get a container running.
 As before, I'll do that by going into "ECS", clicking on my cluster, then on my service, and then on the "Update service" button.
 I'll scroll down and start cautiously.
 I'll increase the number of "Desired tasks" to `1` (previously it was `0`).
-I'll then scroll down, click "Update", and that will trigger a deploymnt.
+I'll then scroll down, click "Update", and that will trigger a deployment.
 I'll keep an eye on that in the service's "Deployments" tab and check the "Logs" tab for any issues.

 If you see _this_ in the service's "Logs" tab, it can't have been able to connect: